SuperOfficeDocs/superoffice-docs/docs/en/diary/learn/edit-follow-up.md

 ## <a id="delete" />Delete follow-up using the Diary

-If you delete an invitation that you own from your Diary, this record also disappears from the invitees' diaries.
+* If you delete a follow-up you are invited to, the follow-up is removed from your diary only.

-If one of the recipients of an invitation chooses to delete the record from their own diary, it is deleted from their diary only.
-The record will then appear in the **Invitations** dialog, so that it can be found and accepted later on.
+* If you delete an invitation that you own from your Diary, this record also disappears from the invitees' diaries.

 1. Select the required follow-up.
 2. Right-click and choose **Delete**.